Asymptotic support theorem for planar isotropic Brownian flows: Proof of Theorem Proof of Theorem 3.1

-First observe that \citep[Theorem 4.2]{ss02} yields the existence of a constant $c^*$ such that the probability that there exists some $x \in B_{\tilde \eps T}(0)$, which remains in a logarithmic neighbourhood of the origin, i.e. $\abs{\flow_s(x)}\leq c^*\log{s}$ for all $s \geq \Delta t T$, converges to $1$ for $T \to \infty$.
-Hence the third probability converges to $0$ and because of Lemma \ref{lem:diameter} the second probability converges to $0$ as well.
+First observe that~\cite{ss02}, Theorem 4.2, yields the existence of a constant $c^*$ such that the probability that there exists some $x \in B_{\tilde\eps T}(0)$, which remains in a logarithmic neighborhood of the origin, that is, $| \flow_s(x)|\leq c^*\log{s}$ for all $s \geq \Delta t T$, converges to $1$ for $T \to\infty$.
+Hence the third probability converges to $0$, and, because of Lemma~\ref {lem:diameter}, the second probability converges to $0$ as well.
 Thus we get

 where $\mathcal{B}$ denotes the unit ball with respect to the stable norm.
-Let now $\delta := \frac{\eps\Delta t}{16\normR{e_1}}$ and $v_1,\dots,v_N$ a $\delta$-net on $\Delta t\partial\mathcal{B}$.
-Because of Lemma \ref{lem:convBepsT} with $\tilde \eta := \frac{\tilde \eps}{(1 + \eps/2)} \leq \frac{K}{6}\frac{\Delta t \eps}{4 + \eps}$ we have
+Let now $\delta:= \frac{\eps\Delta t}{16\|e_1\|^R}$ and $v_1,\ldots,v_N$ a $\delta$-net on $\Delta t\partial\mathcal{B}$.
+Because of Lemma~\ref{lem:convBepsT} with $\tilde\eta:= \frac {\tilde\eps}{(1 + \eps/2)} \leq\frac{K}{6}\frac{\Delta t \eps}{4 + \eps}$, we have

-Because of the isotropy of the flow we get
+Because of the isotropy of the flow, we get

-which converges to $0$ for $T \to \infty$ according to Lemma \ref{lem:holger2}.
+which converges to $0$ for $T \to\infty$ according to Lemma \ref {lem:holger2}.
 Combining \rref{eq:firstconv} and \rref{eq:secondconv} now yields